Peter O'Brien (outfielder)

-Peter Robert O'Brien (born July 15, 1990) is an American professional baseball left fielder for the Pericos de Puebla of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Miami Marlins.
+Peter Robert O'Brien (born July 15, 1990) is an American professional baseball left fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Miami Marlins.

 Amateur career

 O'Brien attended G. Holmes Braddock High School in Miami, Florida.
 He played for the school's baseball team, and transitioned to catcher during his senior year.
 Unselected in the 2008 MLB draft, O'Brien chose to enroll at Bethune–Cookman University, where he played college baseball for the Bethune–Cookman Wildcats team in the Mid-Eastern Athletic Conference (MEAC).
 In 2010, he was named MEAC player of the year.
 After the 2010 season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 The Colorado Rockies selected O'Brien in the third round of the 2011 MLB draft, but he opted not to sign, and instead transferred to the University of Miami for his senior year, where he played for the Miami Hurricanes baseball team in the Atlantic Coast Conference (ACC).
 He was named All-ACC for the 2012 season.